 Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.

-Description The subjects comprise a semi detached two storey villa.
-Accommodation ON GROUND FLOOR : Entrance hallway, lounge, kitchen, study/box room.
-ON FIRST FLOOR : Landing, three bedrooms, shower room.
+Description A semi-detached two storey villa.
+Accommodation ON GROUND FLOOR: Entrance vestibule, lounge, family room, dining kitchen, toilet.
+ON FIRST FLOOR: Landing, master bedroom with en-suite shower room, two further bedrooms, bathroom.